 By Phone: We’ve increased staffing in our call centres so that our advisors can respond as quickly as possible to your needs.

 - Be prepared: Each branch has their own guidelines for capacity.
 Despite our best efforts there may be times when you’ll need to wait outside before entering.
-Please be patient and ensure you dress appropriately for the weather.

 - Consider your options: If the branch is busy, consider using an RBC ATM for faster service and do your banking from home whenever possible.